 Dynamics Of A Great Bluff

-When playing poker, be aware that while you are aiming to use your bluff effectively, everybody else at the table is probably trying to use the bluff.
+When playing poker, be aware that while you aim to use your bluff effectively, everybody else at the table is probably trying to use the bluff.
 Learning to trick your opponents without letting them fool you more often is the key to success at the table.

-The rules of the game are mainly dependent on the cards that you are dealt.
-But your bluffing strategy is not determined by the cards in your hands, rather your opponent’s perception of the strength of the cards you are holding.
+The game’s rules mainly depend on the cards you are dealt.
+But your bluffing strategy is not determined by the cards in your hands but rather by your opponent’s perception of the strength of the cards you hold.

 However, you must portray confidence, as the slightest hesitation may alert the table to the fact that you are pretending, which may cost you the round.